roytanck/disable-floc/readme.txt

 * Turn on recording (if it's not already active), and reload the page.
 * You'll see a number of requests appear as a list.
 The top one is usually the page itself.
 * Click that line to open up its properties.
-* Look for the header under "Response header".
+* Look for the header under "Response headers".

 = I don't see the header, what could be wrong? =